 Wednesdays, January 21-February 25, 7 pm Hamline Midway Library, 1558 W. Minnehaha Ave.

-This year The Friends are offering the entire season of the series as a free podcast, available on the website and iTunes.
+This year, The Friends offers the entire season as a free podcast, available on the website (links below) and on iTunes.

 Marlon James - Jan 21

 A Brief History of Seven Killings Novelist Marlon James kicks off the series with a reading from his new book, A Brief History of Seven Killings.
 Described by the New York Times as “sweeping, mythic, over-the-top, colossal and dizzyingly complex,” James’ new book uses the 1976 assassination attempt on Bob Marley as a springboard to explore Jamaican society and culture.
 James teaches creative writing and English at Macalester College in Saint Paul.

 William Swanson - Jan 28

 Stolen from the Garden William Swanson joins the series to discuss his new book, Stolen from the Garden, the thrilling true crime story of the 1972 abduction of Virginia Piper, one of the largest kidnap-for-ransom cases in the history of the FBI.
 Drawing on government documents and exclusive interviews with family members, the book provides the first comprehensive account of the sensational kidnapping and its long, eventful aftermath.
 Swanson is the author of Dial M: The Murder of Carol Thompson and Black White Blue: The Assassination of Patrolman Sackett.

 Wang Ping and Jim Lenfestey – Feb 4